 b.
-Partnerships with Government Agencies [5 points]
+Partnerships with Government Agencies

-Identify which agency (or agencies) implement(s) the state or tribal environmental brownfield program, and discuss the roles they may have in ensuring your cleanup meets applicable standards or otherwise is protective of human health and the environment.
+Identify and provide information on the agency which runs the relevant brownfields, voluntary cleanup or similar program at the local/state/tribal level (i.e., the environmental agency and/or health agency), and describe the role they may have in ensuring your cleanup meets applicable standards or otherwise is protective of human health and the environment.
 If applicable, discuss the roles the state or local health agencies may play in your project.

 c.
-Partnerships with Community Organizations [5 points]
+Partnerships with Community Organizations